 Money you earn through working, work learn programs, or research grants that are considered as income aren’t included in this calculation.

-If you’re an undergraduate dependent student, your parents’ Expected Family Contribution (EFC) amount will determine whether or not you receive subsidized loan funding but will not count towards your overall eligible funding amount.
+If you’re an undergraduate dependent student, your parents’ Expected Family Contribution (EFC) will determine whether or not you receive subsidized loan funding.

-When calculating your eligible funding, UBC must abide by the US Department of Education’s yearly loan limits as well as lifetime (or aggregate) limits if you’ve received Stafford funding before.
+When calculating your eligible funding, UBC must abide by the US Department of Education’s yearly loan limits as well as lifetime (or aggregate) limits if you’ve received Direct Subsidized and Direct Unsubsidized Loan funding before.